-In line with oura review of theories in the context ofon modern-liberal cultures and traditional-patriarchal cultures, we hypothesized as follows: (2) women in Arab society, characterized as a traditional-patriarchal society, pay higher employment penalties than Jewish women for entering and leaving the institution of marriage.
-Compared to married and divorced Jewish women, married and divorced Arab women have: a) lower odds than single women of participating in the labor market vs not participate in the labor market at all.
-B. Lower odds to work full-time job vs. part-time job.
-C. Lower odds to work in prestigious professions vs. teaching profession.
-D. Lower odds to work in prestigious occupations vs. all the other occupations.
+In line with our review of theories on modern-liberal cultures and traditional-patriarchal cultures, we hypothesized as follows: (2) women in Arab society, characterized as a traditional-patriarchal society, pay higher employment penalties than Jewish women for entering and leaving the institution of marriage.
+Compared to married and divorced Jewish women, married and divorced Arab women have: a) lower odds than single women of participating in the labor market vs. not participating; b) lower odds of working in full-time vs. part-time jobs; c) lower odds of working in prestigious occupations vs. to teaching professions; and d) lower odds of working in prestigious occupations vs. all other occupations.

 Methods